-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including as part of Variance Response you may be required to work in other areas.
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including of Variance Response you may be required to work in other areas.

-Location This position is expected to work full time, Monday to Friday.
-From time to time
+Location This position is expected to work 1 FTE - 40 hours/week.
+From time to time as part